cemu-project/cemu_graphic_packs/docs/index.md

 ### What's recommended?

 It's recommended to download all the graphic packs.
-This [archive](https://ci.appveyor.com/project/slashiee/cemu-graphic-packs/build/artifacts) contains all of them.
+Download [this archive](https://ci.appveyor.com/api/projects/johnsmith/myproject/artifacts/bin/graphicPacks.zip?branch=master) to get all of the graphic packs.
+Please delete the old ones first before adding in the new ones.

 If you want higher quality, [Quality](https://github.com/slashiee/cemu_graphic_packs/tree/master/Quality) is the way to go.